 “Here is a great collection of free printable West Virginia maps.
 These are .pdf files that download and work nicely with almost any printer.
 You can print them for use at home, work or school.”
 (These three maps are from a commercial website and have the company information in lower left corner.)

 The “Official State Highway Map 2010” pdf is one of the best.
 Railroads, roads, highways and important locations are clearly shown while waterways are bright blue and easily seen.
 Though dated 2010, it is missing only some of the most recent highway construction–such as Corridor H, Rt 9, Rt 10, King Coal Highway, and the Coalfields Expressway–projects shown as under construction but at least partially completed now. <<MH3WV will work to keep this map available for WV Studies>>

-Additional maps from the DOT: Official State Highway Map (the 2015 map from the DOT website is not as detailed — nor as accurate — as the 2010 map above), State General Highway Map, State Functional Classification Map, State Highway Base Map, General Highway County Maps (55 Counties – 132 sheets), Alphabetical Listing of County Maps, City Maps (205), Urban Area Maps (26)
+Additional maps from the DOT: Official State Highway Map, State General Highway Map, State Functional Classification Map, State Highway Base Map, General Highway County Maps Alphabetical Listing of County Maps, more

 “Topographic Maps” – My Topo

 “Browse and view FREE US Geological Survey, US Forest Service, and NRCan topo maps for the US and Canada.”

 This website displays topographic maps which can be zoomed, dragged, and printed.
 No charge, no ads (although they will be glad to sell a map to you.)